 - injury to the bladder or bowel

 A woman may or may not be able to have a vaginal birth with a future pregnancy, called a vaginal birth after cesarean (VBAC).
 Depending on the type of uterine incision used for the cesarean birth, the scar may not be strong enough to hold together during labor contractions.

 There may be other risks depending upon your specific medical condition.
 Be sure to discuss any concerns with your physician prior to the procedure.

-- Notify your physician if you are sensitive to or are allergic to any medications, iodine, latex, tape, or anesthetic agents (local and general).
+- Notify your physician if you are sensitive to or are allergic to any medications, latex, iodine, tape, and anesthetic agents (local and general).

 - Notify your physician of all medications (prescription and over-the-counter) and herbal supplements that you are taking.